ragona/byte-mutator/README.md

 [[stages]]
     # Iteration count at which to start the loop (useful for starting over from a future state)
     count = 0
-    # Optional range to limit the number of times that this stage runs
-    iterations = "Unlimited"

     # A list of mutations to perform on this stage
     [[stages.mutations]]